-between Florence, Valdarno and Arezzo
+between Florence, Valdarno, and Arezzo

 Just a short distance from the main highways and Florence, this little town sparkles with quaint roads, unique panoramic views and a history that is intertwined with Florence and more.

 The road leading up to this small town seems to have been made with a motorcycle in mind: panoramic curves in every direction!
 Olive trees, glimpses of the valley below and all in the shadow of the mountains of Pratomagno.
-This enticing stretch sits about 320 m above sea level between Valdarno and Loro Ciuffenna will provide several photo opportunities.
+This enticing stretch sits about 320 m above sea level between Valdarno and Loro Ciuffenna and it will provide several photo opportunities.

 Origins in the Hills outside of Florence

 Most definitely of Etruscan origin, the town was originally called just "Loro" which means laurel plants/trees.
 The word Ciuffenna, the name of the river that cuts the town in two and which provided power for the many mills that dot the hillside, was added much later in 1862.

 There are also signs, even today, that the Romans were influential in the area.
 Just think of the road you used to arrive, the Cassia Vetus, known today as via Setteponti (the road of the seven bridges).
 This was an important thoroughfare which connected the Roman cities of Fiesole and Arezzo.